xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

  * Office hour: Tuesdays, Thursdays 1-2 pm, Wednesday 10-11 am

 ## Homework
  * Jan.
+24, 2023
+   * Complete [Activity 1.2.2](https://activecalculus.org/single/sec-1-2-lim.html) if you have not completed it during the class.
+Let me know if you would like to present.
+   * Start working on Week 2 Assignment in WileyPLUS.
+Aim to complete at least half of the assignment before Thursday.

+ * Jan.
 19, 2023
    * Complete [Activity 1.1.4](https://activecalculus.org/single/sec-1-1-vel.html).
 Let me know if you would like to present.